 Our customers often trigger a CSAT survey using our incoming webhooks and workflows when a support case is closed in their CRM system like Salesforce or Zendesk.

-We notice that responses often reference a team or specific person that the customer has engaged with.
+We notice that survey-feedback responses often reference a team or specific person that the customer has engaged with.
 Auto-tagging this feedback as “People” with applicable sentiment will provide these companies with an easy way to measure and track how customers are feeling about the people aspect of a company’s Customer Success or Support program.
-Today we support this feedback analysis in the English language only.
-With the help of Google Cloud we plan to support other languages in near future.
-Please reach out to us with the language you need so that we can prioritize.

 Retain more customers.
-Start getting CX Metric feedback today with InMoment.
+Start getting CX survey feedback today with InMoment.